Urigo/angular-meteor/README.md

 * Update documentation on $collection service with examples.
 * More general method to recompile angular code whenever a template is re-rendered using Handlebar helpers, such as #if and with iron-router, than the current workaround for iron-router.
 * Move all documentation from README to ng.meteor.com with walkthroughs and examples akin the AngularJS website.
+* Add new method to include angular modules into ngMeteor.
 * Optional: Create ngMeteor generator for Yeoman to allow users to get started more quickly and easily.